IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

         find . -name '*.prep' | while read file; do /bin/rm $file; done

 *(Yes, this is a HACK!
-We are working on finding a better way to ensure this compatibility between TwoRavens and the Dataverse software!)*
+We are working on finding a better way to ensure this compatibility between TwoRavens and the Dataverse Software!)*

 e.
 Enable TwoRavens in a Dataverse Installation
 -----------------------------------------------